-http://byuh.doncolton.com/it280/2153/sguide.pdf is the study guide for this course.
-It is fairly well indexed and includes a copy of much of this syllabus.
-The study guide is updated frequently throughout the semester as assignments are made and deadlines are established or updated.
+http://byuh.doncolton.com/it280/2155/sguide.pdf is the study guide for this course this semester.
+It is fairly well indexed and includes a copy of the main parts of this syllabus.
+The study guide may be updated throughout the semester as assignments are made and deadlines are established or updated.

-2.3 Calendar
+1.3 Calendar

-Items marked u1, u2, u3, etc., pertain to unit 1, 2, or 3, etc. Items marked chNN or chNNNN are tests.
-The first two digits are the first chapter in the test, and the last two digits are the last chapter.
+Items marked u1, u2, u3, etc., pertain to unit 1, 2, or 3, etc. Items marked chNN or chNNNN pertain to chapters (probably tests).
+The first two digits are the first chapter involved, and the last two digits are the last chapter.